 These FAQs are based on the best available information we have at this time.
-COVID-19 vaccination supply and eligibility vary across the country.
+COVID-19 vaccination and testing supply and eligibility vary across the country.
 We will do our best to provide our beneficiaries the latest information in a timely manner.
 This page will be updated as new information becomes available; please check back often.
-This page was most recently updated on 2/5/2021.
+This page was most recently updated on 07/12/2022.

 On rare occasions, some people have experienced a reaction to the injection.
-The healthcare provider who administers the vaccine will monitor you for a short time following the injection and can assist you should a reaction occur.
-If you have concerns due to reactions you have had to a vaccine or injectable therapy for another disease, have been recently immunized for other diseases, or have recently received antibody therapy for a COVID-19 illness, ask your doctor if you should get a COVID-19 vaccine.
-Your doctor will help you decide if it is safe for you to get vaccinated.
+If you have concerns due to reactions you have had to a vaccine or injectable therapy for another disease, have been recently immunized for other diseases, or have recently received antibody therapy for a COVID-19 illness, ask your doctor if you should receive a COVID-19 vaccine.
+Your doctor will help you decide if it is safe for you to be vaccinated.

-Please find eligibility guidelines and contact information for your state here.
+All states are open for vaccine eligibility and have pre-registration systems available.
+Please find contact information for your state here.

-Appointments will be required to receive a vaccination at CVS, other retail pharmacies as well as mass vaccination sites.
-Customers will be able to schedule their vaccinations—both the initial shot and the required second dose—at CVS.com or through the CVS app.
+Appointments are strongly recommended to receive a vaccination at CVS, other retail pharmacies as well as mass vaccination sites.
+Customers will be able to schedule their vaccinations—both the initial shot and the required second dose—here or through the CVS app.
 Some sites are offering a phone number to call if you don’t have access to the internet.
-If you are able to, ask for help from a friend, family member, or neighbor if you need help scheduling your vaccine.
+You can call the Funds’ call center at (800) 291-1425 to get help getting an appointment for your vaccine.

 All the major national chains and several regional chains are helping the government administer as many vaccinations as possible.
 Pharmacies participating in the administration of the vaccine once it is broadly available can be found here.